Italian and Spanish are both languages which evolved from Latin. The family of languages which evolved from Latin is called the Romance languages.

-A large part of the vocabulary words in Italian and Spanish come from Latin, which explains why there are many similar vocabulary words between these two languages.
+Both in Italian and in Spanish, a large part of the vocabulary words come from Latin, which explains why there are many similar vocabulary words between these two languages.
 Here are some examples:

-Here are some more examples of similar vocabulary words between Italian and Spanish:
+Here are some more examples of vocabulary words which are similar in Italian and in Spanish:

 Spanish | Italian | English |